 Regulation 4 amends the National Health Service (Scotland) Act 1978 ("the 1978 Act") so that the arrangements for reimbursing health care costs to people ordinarily resident in Scotland who receive treatment in EEA States cease to operate on the day that the UK leaves the European Union ("exit day"), subject to two caveats.
 The first caveat is that reimbursement will continue to be available where the treatment was provided, or an application for its authorisation made, before exit day.
-The second caveat is that reimbursement will continue to be available in respect of treatment in an EEA State first caveat arrangement with the UK.
+The second caveat is that reimbursement will continue to be available in respect of treatment in an EEA State if that State has entered into a reciprocal arrangement with the UK.